 pexplore=11+e-Rguided-Vprior+IB+biasδsideσ2

-Here Rguided is the reward they are guided to, Vprior is the expectation based on an estimate of the average payout using prior information, IB is the information bonus for exploring the alternative option, bias is the spatial bias of choosing a particular physical side (δside = 1 if the guided trial is on the left, and δ
+Here Rguided is the reward they are guided to, Vprior is the expectation based on an estimate of the average payout using prior information, IB is the “information bonus” which is a quantification of how biased the animal towards choosing the unguided option, bias is the spatial bias of choosing a particular physical side, δside = 1 if the guided trial is on the left, and δside = -1 if the guided trial is on the right, σ is “decision noise” which is a quantification of the level of randomness in the behavior.
+With this model fitting, we are able to evaluate how directed and random exploration are modulated differently by horizon context in both rats and humans.

-Finally, unlike humans, rats did not seem to show an adaptation of behavioral strategy to the horizon context.
-This may reflect their tendency to use a model-free learning strategy because horizon adaptive behavior requires planning and model-based reasoning.
-For humans, it takes about 50 participants to show a robust horizon effect, with only a small number of rats, the lack of horizon adaptively exploration may also be due to a lack of statistical power with the limited sample size.
+Unlike humans, rats seemed to show an opposite adaptation of behavioral strategy to the horizon context.
+The use of horizon context to facilitate exploration requires planning and model-based reasoning.
+An optimal agent would explore more in long horizon context.
+However, rats explored more in short horizon context, this may be a combination of their tendency to use a model-free learning strategy (that shows no horizon adaptation) and low motivation in short horizon context as they overall gain less reward from the short horizon context (that increases randomness in rat’s behavior which would show up as exploration).
+For humans, it takes over 40 participants to show a robust horizon effect, with only a small number of rats, statistical power with the limited sample size will limit the interpretation of the horizon modulation of exploration in rats.

+Finally, we observed an interesting difference in the exploration strategy between when the first choice is self-driven vs guided.
+This suggests a different neural mechanism underlying voluntary vs guided learning.
+Rats explore in the first free choice more when they are guided first, but this is not observed when they were exploring by themselves.
+A similar phenomenon is recently reported in a human explore-exploit study (Sadeghiyeh et al., 2018).
+This rat model has the potential of probing the differential neural mechanism underlying active vs passive learning.

-(Sadeghiyeh et al., 2018)Overall, our novel design provides a potentially better behavioral paradigm to investigate explore-exploit tradeoffs in future electrophysiological studies.
+Overall, our novel design provides a potentially better behavioral paradigm to investigate explore-exploit tradeoffs in future electrophysiological studies.

 References